 While these are setbacks, they did free up resources to get the other features up and running, e.g. the compatibility with PHP 8 described above.

-The timetable for WordPress 5.6
+The schedule for WordPress 5.6

 Work on WordPress 5.6 began in the summer and has been in the beta phase since 20th October.
 Developers and interested members of the WordPress community can install the 5.6 betas in their development environments and test them to their hearts' content.

-WordPress 5.6: outlook and conclusion
+WordPress 5.6: Outlook and conclusion

 The WordPress 5.6 release on December 8 will be the third and final major update in 2020 before we see the development from 5.7 to 6.0 next year.
 Not everything went as planned during this development and some features were moved to 2021.
 But a few current changes are especially important, however.
 Among them the PHP 8 compatibility, auto-updates of new major versions, and the new standard theme Twenty Twenty-One.